IgniteUI/igniteui-xplat-docs/doc/en/components/button.md

 ### Flat Button

-Use `flat` variant to add a simple flat button in your component template.
+Use `variant` attribute to add a simple flat button in your component template.
 Note that if you do not set variant, by default it will be set to flat.

 ```html
 <igc-button variant="flat">Flat</igc-button>